LaserWeb/deprecated-LaserWeb1/README.md

 LaserWeb install instructions:

-	1. Start a windows command prompt by typing "cmd" in windows search (do not type the quotes) 2   Type "git clone https://github.com/openhardwarecoza/LaserWeb.git" (do not type the quotes)
+	1. Start a windows command prompt by typing "cmd" in windows search (do not type the quotes)
+	2. Type "cd\" (do not type the quotes)
+	3. Type "git clone https://github.com/openhardwarecoza/LaserWeb.git" (do not type the quotes)
-	3. Type "cd LaserWeb" (do not type the quotes)
+	4. Type "cd LaserWeb" (do not type the quotes)
-	4. Type "npm install" (do not type the quotes)
+	5. Type "npm install" (do not type the quotes)

 The software is now installed.